 In addition to your course studies, you will get up to two years of work experience working for different companies as a co-op student.
 The knowledge that you'll gain inside and outside of the classroom will prepare you for a full-time career in technology, finance, and/or financial technology (FinTech).

 - Balanced studies in computer science and finance - Computing and Financial Management (CFM) is made possible by the collaboration of two schools in two faculties: Canada's premier School of Accounting and Finance in the Faculty of Arts, and the world-renowned David R. Cheriton School of Computer Science in the Faculty of Mathematics.
 You'll take an equal number of courses offered by each school to prepare for your future career.

 - Two years of co-op experience – Fund your education and grow your job skill set with 5-6 co-op opportunities.
 You will get real-life experience working with different companies in Canada or around the world.

 - Prepare your career for a professional designation - CFM is a member of the Chartered Financial Analyst (CFA) University Affiliation Program.
 As a CFM student, you'll take courses that are approved by the CFA Institute to prepare you to write the CFA exams.

-- One-on-one support - CFM students are well supported during their studies with a dedicated Program Manager.
+- One-on-one support - CFM students are well supported during their studies by a dedicated Program Manager.
 The Program Manager is the recruiter, academic advisor, and student engagement officer for all CFM students.
-Additionally, all first year CFM students receive guidance from our upper year students as part of our CFM Mentorship Program.
+Additionally, all first-year CFM students receive guidance from our upper-year students as part of our CFM Mentorship Program.
 If students decide to live in residence, they can choose to be part of our Living-Learning community.
 This will place them on a floor with other CFM students to receive support from an upper-year Peer Leader.